patrickkunka/mixitup/README.md

 });
 ```

-#### 5. Create a Mixer
+### Creating a Mixer

-With the `mixitup` factory function loaded, you may now instantiate a "mixer" on your container to enable MixItUp functionality.
-Call the function passing a selector string or a reference to your container element as the first parameter.
+With the `mixitup()` factory function available, you may now instantiate a "mixer" on your container to enable MixItUp functionality.
+Call the factory function passing a selector string or a reference to your container element as the first parameter, and a reference to the newly instantiated mixer will be returned.

 ```js
 var mixer = mixitup('.container');